-If you have a 3.5 or higher GPA you may become a research assistant to a faculty member through Career and Academic Resource Center’s Faculty Aide Program.
+If you have a 3.5 or higher GPA you may become a research assistant to a faculty member through the Career and Academic Resource Center’s Faculty Aide Program.

 Special Student status

-The application is in two steps.
+Application is in two steps:

-- Second, after approval by the associate director, you must submit the Graduate School of Arts and Science (GSAS) Special Student Application by October 1 and March 1, respectively.
+- Second, after approval by the associate director, submit the Graduate School of Arts and Science (GSAS) Special Student Application by October 1 and March 1, respectively.
 If you don’t meet the deadline or receive approval for the first step, you can’t move on to the second.

 Special students courses are taken for a letter grade and count toward your cumulative GPA at Harvard.
 You pay the full GSAS tuition of $4,697.

-Harvard Summer School offers study abroad opportunities for 8 credits.
+Harvard Summer School offers study abroad opportunities for eight credits.
 Generally, the application deadlines are in February and March.
 Before applying, consult the program office in December to determine which study abroad courses can be applied to your degree.
 Applicable programs are not offered every summer.
 The program will not accept courses that are not preapproved.